alohays/alohays/README.md

 ## AI Research Engineer who bridges cutting-edge research with real-world applications

-I'm a machine learning engineer with strong foundations in both research and practical engineering:
+I'm an AI research engineer with strong foundations in both research and practical engineering:

-- 🔬 **Research background**: 10+ publications in top-tier conferences (NeurIPS, CVPR, AAAI) with 1.4K+ citations
+- 🔬 **Research background**: 10+ publications in top-tier conferences (NeurIPS, CVPR, AAAI) with 1.4 K+ citations
 - 💻 **Engineering experience**: Building scalable AI systems serving 5M+ MAUs
 - 🌉 **Bridge builder**: Transforming cutting-edge research into technologies that actually enhance people's lives
 - 🤖 Currently working on multimodal AI and autonomous agents at [Wrtn Technologies](https://wrtn.ai/)
-- 🍸 Fun fact: I'm a licensed (by Korean Government) home bartender in my free time!
+- 🍸 Fun fact: I'm a licensed (by the Korean Government) home bartender in my free time!

 ### What I'm passionate about